DeepCognition/deep-learning-studio-guide/dl-studio-capabilities.md

 When dealing with very large length of arrays storing and access as semicolon separated array as "Array" variable may not be efficient.
 Such arrays could be stored as numpy file and name of the file referred into that specific column value.

 Further Numpy Array option support arrays of any dimensions.
-Note that shape of call arrays should be exactly same.
+Note that shape of all the arrays should be exactly same.

 ![](/assets/numpy_array_datatype.png)